NotAShelf/narnia/README.md

 # narnia

-A terminal based tool built on ncurses for for looking up Nix store paths in binary caches and viewing their nar info metadata.
+Terminal utility built with ncurses for looking up Nix store paths in binary caches and viewing their NAR info metadata.

 ## Features